katzkb/tc-scala-sample/README.md

 # testcontainers-scala-sample

-This repository provides a sample project demonstrating how to speed up database testing in Scala 3 using `testcontainers-scala`.
+This repository provides a sample project demonstrating how to speed up database testing in Scala 3 using [testcontainers-scala](https://github.com/testcontainers/testcontainers-scala).

 ## How to run the tests